20+ yrs of experience to offer you education and business services that launch and grow your business

 Blue Host is a great hosting company to start with if you are new to building a business online.
 It is very simple to setup a website, plans are cheap, and they have great support.

-Aweber is my favorite tool for building and managing your email list for people who are getting started in the online business world.
+Aweber is my second favorite tool for building and managing your email list for people who are getting started in the online business world.
+It’s simple and easy to use.
 Constant Contact is another alternative.

 Crowdcast.io is my go-to webinar platform.
 You can create events paid, call to actions, create multiple session webinars, integrate it into your website, and more!
 After trying dozens of platforms – it is my favorite webinar tool!
 Clickmeeting is my second favorite that I liked when I did my testing.